-Guam Waterworks Authority Summary of Uncorrected Misstatements Relating to Prior Year September 30, 2015
+Guam Waterworks Authority Summary of Uncorrected Misstatements Relating to Prior Year September 30, 2016

-Uncorrected Misstatements STATEMENT OF CONDITION Net Position Beg.
-Change in Assets Laibilities of Year Net Position Dr (Cr) Dr (Cr) Dr (Cr) Dr (Cr) To record understatement of depreciation in PY Dr. Retained Earnings Cr.
-Accumulated Depreciation (116,793 3) 116,793 Total uncorrected misstatements (116,793 3) - 116,793 :a
+Uncorrected Misstatements STATEMENT OF CONDITION

+Net Position Beg.
+Change in

+Assets Laibilities of Year Net Position

+Dr (Cr) Dr (Cr) Dr (Cr) Dr (Cr)

+.
+To record prior year expense recorded in the current year

+Dr. Grant - Expense 107,746

+Cr.
+Grant - EPA (107,746)

+Total uncorrected misstatements - - - -

-We have reviewed the uncorrected misstatements above as of September 30, 2015.
+We have reviewed the uncorrected misstatements above as of September 30, 2016.
 The uncorrected misstatements are not material to the current year and prior year financial statements.
 Further, the above are not the result of fraud or illegal acts.

-Chief Financial Officer
+Chief Financial Office